CrunchyData/postgres-operator/docs/content/guides/v4tov5.md

 #### PVC-based Backup Repository

 When migrating from a PVC-based backup repository, you will need to configure a pgBackRest repo of a `spec.backups.pgbackrest.repos.volume` under the `spec.backups.pgbackrest.repos.name` of `repo1`.
-The `volumeClaimSpec` should match the attributes of the pgBackRest repo PVC being used as part of the migration, i.e. it must have the same `storageClassName`, `accessModes`, `resources`, etc. For example:
+The `volumeClaimSpec` should match the attributes of the pgBackRest repo PVC being used as part of the migration, i.e. it must have the same `storageClassName`, `accessModes`, `resources`, etc.  Please note that you will need to perform the cluster upgrade in the same namespace as the original cluster in order for your v5 cluster to access the existing PVCs.
+For example:

 ```
 spec: